Cybercrime Bitcoin Revenue Estimations: Quantifying the Impact of Methodology and Coverage: How To Estimate

 It is widely accepted that estimated cybercrime Bitcoin revenue is a lower bound on the actual revenue due to the impact of the lack of coverage on the seeds.
 Indeed, we have quantified the coverage impact to be very significant on the DeadBolt ransomware.
 However, our results show that some methodology steps, e.g., handling online wallets in services and using change address heuristics, may introduce huge overestimation.
 In some cases, such methodological errors can outweigh the underestimation caused by the lack of coverage, thus overshooting the actual revenue.

 This section presents our recommendations on how to perform estimations.
-At a high level, we recommend performing two BTC revenue estimations: DD and DD-OW+MI-DC.
-First, as a conservative estimation, we recommend authors provide the sum of direct deposit on seeds (DD).
+At a high level, we recommend performing two BTC revenue estimations: DD-DC and DD-OW+MI-DC.
+First, as a conservative estimation, we recommend authors provide the sum of direct deposit on seeds excluding deposits where seeds appear both in the input and output slots (DD-DC).
 This estimation does not use expansions.
-Thus, it is easy to compute without specialized platforms, e.g., deposit transactions to seeds are available from blockchain explorer webpages and APIs.
-On the other hand, it may significantly underestimate revenue if seed coverage is low.
+Thus, it is easy to compute without specialized platforms, e.g., deposit transactions to seeds are available from blockchain explorer webpages and APIs, and the double counting filter only requires examining if the seeds appear in the input slots of the deposits.
+On the other hand, DD-DC may significantly underestimate revenue if seed coverage is low.
 Overestimation only happens if seeds are incorrectly labeled or reused for other purposes.
 We discuss the latter below in the discussion of value and time filtering.